What’s New in 2026

 Unemployment Insurance

-Employers fund unemployment (UI) benefits in Iowa by paying an unemployment tax to the Iowa State Unemployment Insurance Trust Fund.
+Employers fund unemployment (UI) benefits in Iowa by paying unemployment insurance taxes into the state’s UI Trust Fund.

-Individuals who lose their jobs through no fault of their own may be eligible to receive UI benefits.
-Applicants must:
+This enables individuals who lose their jobs through no fault of their own to receive UI benefits.
+To be eligible, applicants must:

-Individuals may receive benefits until their Maximum Benefit Amount (often 16 weeks) or the end of the benefit year.
+Individuals may receive unemployment benefits until they reach their Maximum Benefit Amount—typically up to 16 weeks of benefits based on wage credits accrued during the base period—or until the end of the benefit year, whichever comes first.

 Workplace Rights and Protections